Kong/docs.konghq.com/app/plugins/ssl.md

 ```

 If you followed the steps above the certificate will be stored in a file named `server.crt`, while the key is at `server.key`.

+## Propagation

+When adding this plugin, the SSL certificate and its key will be uploaded and stored into the datastore, and they doesn't need to physically exist on the Kong servers.

+For example, if you have two Kong servers called "Server_1" and "Server_2", this means that you can upload a certificate, let's say, on "Server_1" and it will be immediately available also on "Server_2" (and on any other server you decide to add to the cluster, as long as they point to the same datastore).

 [api-object]: /docs/latest/admin-api/#api-object
 [configuration]: /docs/latest/configuration#ssl_cert_path